 Media Partnerships & Publications

-Which media publications your story will appear in depends on the agreed upon media locations outlined in your contract when you joined Do Some Good.
+Which media publications your story will appear in depends on the locations in your address book and the agreed upon media locations outlined in your contract when you joined Do Some Good.

 A quick way to see this list of media publications, is to go to the "News & Marketing" page in your Management Area.
 You will be taken directly to the Newsfeed tab.
 Right under the green "Post" button, you will see a hyperlink with the number of media sites your stories could appear in.